HTTP-RPC/Kilo/README.md

 Additionally, `java.util.Map`, bean, and record types are supported for [body content](#body-content).

-Unspecified values are automatically converted to `0` or `false` for primitive types. `Date` values are parsed from a long value representing epoch time in milliseconds.
+Unspecified values are automatically converted to `0`, `false`, or the null character for primitive types. `Date` values are parsed from a long value representing epoch time in milliseconds.
 Other values are parsed from their string representations.

 `List`, `Set`, and array elements are automatically converted to their declared types.
 If no values are provided for a list, set, or array parameter, an empty value (not `null`) will be passed to the method.